Pomegranate: Production and export

-The leading producers globally are India and China followed by Iran, Turkey, Afghanistan, the US, Iraq, Pakistan, Syria and Spain.
+The leading producers globally are India and China, followed by Iran, Turkey, Afghanistan, the US, Iraq, Pakistan, Syria, and Spain.
 During 2019, Chile, Peru, Egypt, Israel, India, and Turkey supplied pomegranates to the European market.
 Chile was the main supplier to the United States market, which has a limited supply from Southern California.
 China was self-sufficient for its pomegranate supply in 2019, while other South Asia markets were supplied mainly by India.
-Pomegranate production and exports in South Africa competed with South American shipments in 2012–18, with export destinations including Europe, the Middle East, the United Kingdom, and Russia.
+Pomegranate production and exports in South Africa competed with South American shipments in 2012–2018, with export destinations including Europe, the Middle East, the United Kingdom, and Russia.
 South Africa imports pomegranates mainly from Israel.

 History

-The pomegranate is native to a region from modern-day Iran to northern India.
-Pomegranates have been cultivated throughout the Middle East, South Asia, and Mediterranean region for several millennia, and it is also cultivated in the Central Valley of California and in Arizona.
+The pomegranate is native to a region from Iran to northern India.
+Pomegranates have been cultivated throughout the Middle East, India, and the Mediterranean region for several millennia, and it is also cultivated in the Central Valley of California and in Arizona.
 Pomegranates may have been domesticated as early as the fifth millennium BC, as they were one of the first fruit trees to be domesticated in the eastern Mediterranean region.

-Carbonized exocarp of the fruit has been identified in early Bronze Age levels of Tell es-Sultan (Jericho) in the West Bank, as well as late Bronze Age levels of Hala Sultan Tekke on Cyprus and Tiryns.
-A large, dry pomegranate was found in the tomb of Djehuty, the butler of Queen Hatshepsut in Egypt; Mesopotamian cuneiform records mention pomegranates from the mid-third millennium BC onwards.
+Archaeological findings confirm the early domestication of pomegranates in the ancient Near East.
+Remains of the fruit dating to the Neolithic period have been found at Gezer in Israel, and carbonized pomegranate exocarp has been recovered from early Bronze Age levels at Tell es-Sultan (Jericho) in the West Bank.
+Additional remains from this period have been found at Arad and Gezer in Israel.
+Evidence from the Late Bronze Age includes pomegranate remains at Hala Sultan Tekke in Cyprus and the site of Tiryns in Greece.
+A large, dry pomegranate was found in the tomb of Djehuty, the butler of Queen Hatshepsut in Egypt; Mesopotamian records written in cuneiform mention pomegranates from the mid-third millennium BC onwards.

 Waterlogged pomegranate remains have been identified at the circa 14th century BC Uluburun shipwreck off the coast of Turkey.
 Other goods on the ship include perfume, ivory and gold jewelry, suggesting that pomegranates at this time may have been considered a luxury good.
 Other archaeological finds of pomegranate remains from the Late Bronze Age have been found primarily in elite residences, supporting this inference.
+During the Iron Age, the pomegranate was a frequent decorative motif in Israelite material culture, appearing on ancient artifacts.